 Shillong, Nov 16: Medals were won, obstacles were overcome and friends were made over the course of seven days, with the 2nd North East Olympic Games 2022 concluding in Shillong today with a memorable closing ceremony.

 Manipur were named the Overall Champions, defending their crown from NEOG 2018.
 Manipur finished with 88 gold, 75 silver and 77 bronze medals, with Assam in second place (79G, 61S, 63B).

 They faced a strong challenge up to the final day, but Arunachal Pradesh kept third place with 39 gold, 36 silver and 37 bronze.

-Dignitaries at the closing ceremony included the Chief Minister Conrad K Sangma, Sports and Youth Affairs Minister Banteidor Lyngdoh and Commissioner and Secretary of Sports and Youth Affairs Vijay Kumar and Working President of the Meghalaya State Olympic Association John F Kharshiing.
+Dignitaries at the closing ceremony included the Chief Minister Conrad K Sangma, Sports & Youth Affairs Minister Banteidor Lyngdoh and Commissioner & Secretary of Sports & Youth Affairs Vijay Kumar and Working President of the Meghalaya State Olympic Association John F Kharshiing.

 The Chief Minister presented the Overall Champions trophy to Manipur, the runners-up trophy to Assam and the third place trophy to Arunachal Pradesh.
 The flag of the NEOG was handed over to Kharshiing, who presented it to the Chef de Mission of Nagaland, Neilyalie Angami, as the next hosts of the NEOG.